truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/ddns-updater.md

 The DDNS-Updater application is a lightweight universal dynamic DNS (DDNS) updater with web UI.
 When installed, a container launches with root privileges in order to apply the correct permissions to the DDNS-Updater directories.
-Afterwards, the containter runs as a non-root user.
+Afterwards, the container runs as a non-root user.

 ## First Steps